Miracle1207/miqirui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student at the Institute of Automation, Chinese Academy of Sciences (CASIA), working in [the Collective Decision Intelligence Lab](http://marl.ia.ac.cn), under the supervision of [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/) and [Prof. Haifeng Zhang](https://pkuzhf.github.io).
 Currently, I am a Visiting Ph.D. student at Nanyang Technological University (NTU), co-advised by [Prof. Bo An](https://personal.ntu.edu.sg/boan/).
+We are closely collaborating with [Prof. Bo Li](https://liboecon.com/) from Peking University on research at the intersection of AI and economics.

 <font color="blue">My research interests mainly focus on these aspects: </font>